 Separation anxiety occurs when dogs become upset due to being separated from their guardians, the people they are attached to.
 Dogs with separation anxiety may attempt extreme escape methods that can result in self-injury and damage to the house, particularly near exit points like windows and doors.

-Some dogs suffering from separation anxiety become agitated when their guardians prepare to leave.
-Others seem anxious or depressed prior to their guardians’ departure or when their guardians aren’t present.
-Some try to prevent their guardians from leaving.
-Usually, right after a guardian leaves a dog with separation anxiety, the dog will begin barking and displaying other distress behaviors within a short time after being left alone—often within minutes.
-When the guardian returns home, the dog acts as though it’s been years since he’s seen his mom or dad!
+Some dogs with separation anxiety become agitated when their guardians get ready to leave, while others appear anxious or depressed in their absence.
+Some dogs may try to prevent their guardians from leaving.
+Shortly after the guardian leaves, the dog may start barking and displaying distress behaviors, often within minutes.
+When the owner returns home, the dog behaves as if they have been separated for a long time.

 Why Do Some Dogs Develop Separation Anxiety?